What do I do with my preschooler?

 Cons: Some crafts are involved and will need supervision

-All About Reading- Level Pre-1:
+All About Reading- Pre-Reading:

-(Using the link above to purchase All About Reading products, helps CSH continue it’s mission!)
+(Using the link above to purchase All About Reading products, helps CSH continue its mission!)

 Pros: No planning effort needed, easy crafts, comprehensive reading preparation

-Cons: It’s probably at the very top of my price range for a preschooler at $80 for the basic package and $120 for the deluxe package.
+Cons: It’s probably at the very top of my price range for a preschooler

 Teacher Your Child to Read in 100 Easy Lessons